-2) Another obstacle to meeting underserved needs is the lack of awareness about the programs offered by the City, and most likely other agencies, to assist individuals in need.
+- 2) Another obstacle to meeting underserved needs is the lack of awareness about the programs offered by the City, and most likely other agencies, to assist individuals in need.
 Many residents are unaware about the programs that are available to them or assume that they would not qualify for the programs.
-This is an ongoing obstacle as the way information is disseminated to the public continues to changes as traditional media gives way to social media.

-3) Another obstacle, a component of #2 above, in meeting underserved needs is identifying what those needs are within the community.
+This is an ongoing obstacle as the way information is disseminated to the public continues to changes as traditional media gives way to social media. - 3) Another obstacle, a component of #2 above, in meeting underserved needs is identifying what those needs are within the community.
 The Housing Coalition and other community partners provide critical input into the planning process, however, that input reflects one perspective of underserved needs in the community.
 Wider participation from other groups and the public is an important part in discovering underserved needs and incorporating them into the planning process.
-Again, this ties in to how information is communicated or shared with the public and identifying ways for meaningful participation in the process.

-4) Changes in budgeting/funding also affect the non-profit organizations within the community.
+Again, this ties in to how information is communicated or shared with the public and identifying ways for meaningful participation in the process. - 4) Changes in budgeting/funding also affect the non-profit organizations within the community.
 These changes often result in fewer staff, reduction in funding for key programs or elimination of programs.
 Staff reductions mean that each agency must do the same or more with fewer people.
 As a result, it can be difficult to get full participation by these agencies on various committees where information is exchanged and efforts are coordinated.
 In addition, a reduction or elimination in programs means increased demand upon other agencies or unmet needs within the community.
 A second component of this, even if partners have funding, they are struggling to fill the positions that are open.
-The local Habitat for Humanity has been without an Executive Director for almost a year.
-Another community partner has new leadership who has no experience in management or program oversight.
-The local domestic violence shelter also has been unable to find a director.
-In addition, individuals that have significant tenure at the community partners are looking to retire in PY2023.
-The amount of institutional knowledge and commitment to the community that will be leaving community partners is concerning.

-5) Another obstacle, although less significant than in earlier years, continues to be the economic conditions.
+A number of community partners have new leadership in place or have changed their organizational structure.
+A number of the City's community partners have key individuals retire or move on, losing important institutional knowledge. - 5) Another obstacle, although less significant than in earlier years, continues to be the economic conditions.
 The community has continued to see upward momentum in the economy as demonstrated by building permits and construction activity.
 However, this upward momentum has not correlated to increases in household income or significant job opportunities.
+Even when job opportunities emerge, employers are struglling to find qualified and interested persons to fill those positions.